Kexkey/vanitytorgen/README.md

 docker run --rm -v "$PWD:/vanitytorgen" vanitytorgen prefix /vanitytorgen
 ```

-When found, the output files will be found in the current directory.
+When found, the output files will be saved in the mounted directory.

 ## Executable Usage